samvangysegem/onewheel/README.md

 - When wire isolation melted and unsure whether a short circuit will occur, assume the worst
 - Test motor interfaces first, without Teensy

-during a test with battery supply when testing the motor interfaces on the prototyping PCB...
-Most likely caused by two wires that were too close to each other since the short circuit only occured when turning on the motor.
-Result: Teensy is broken due to a non-opertional voltage regulator and most likely further damage to the chip as well...
-The prototyping PCB has to be remade in a more secure way (avoiding unisolated wires close together).
-Luckily, the motor driver and battery remained undamaged and still operate correctly!
-Ordering a new Teensy and continuing the struggle :p